 My fascination with math started in January of 2013.
-Christie gave me a Barnes and Noble gift card for Christmas and I used it to purchase The Joy of X: A guided tour of Math from one to infinity by Steven Strogatz.
-It was the perfect re-introduction to a subject that I hadn’t really thought about since high school.
-As a business owner I used margins and percentages on a weekly basis.
+My wife gave me a Barnes and Noble gift card for Christmas, and I used it to purchase The Joy of X: A guided tour of Math from one to infinity by Steven Strogatz.
+It was the perfect re-introduction to a subject that I hadn’t thought about since high school.
+As a business owner, I used margins and percentages on a weekly basis.
 Other than that, math wasn’t on my radar.
-The author, a mathematics professor at Cornell University does a great job of introducing the concepts of certain mathematical ideas without having to actually work through a bunch of equations.
-When I finished the book I was hooked.
+The author, a mathematics professor at Cornell University, does a great job of introducing the concepts of specific mathematical ideas without having to work through a bunch of equations.
+When I finished the book, I was hooked.

-As much as I wanted to learn about different mathematical concepts and disciplines like topology, combinatorics and Non-Euclidean geometry, I also wanted to learn more about the history of math and the genesis of certain mathematical ideas.
+As much as I wanted to learn about different mathematical concepts and disciplines like topology, combinatorics, and Non-Euclidean geometry, I also wanted to learn more about the history of math and the genesis of specific mathematical ideas.
 I poured over the biographies of mathematicians from Euclid to Gauss to Cantor.
 Each story was more interesting than the last.
-I easily spent 1000 hours in 2013 researching math and the history of math.
+I spent over 1000 hours in 2013 researching math and the history of math.
 You might say it became an obsession.
 At least it was a healthy one.

-In the beginning of my research one particular story caught my attention.
+At the beginning of my research, one particular story caught my attention.
 A rift between 2 academics.
 George Cantor and Leopold Kronecker.
 Kronecker criticized Cantors work on Set Theory.
-The details are not important.
+The details are not necessary.
 What’s important is that I quickly realized that all mathematicians don’t necessarily agree on all mathematical concepts.

-By the end of the year I had an epiphany about math.
+By the end of the year, I had an epiphany about math.
 The blame falls squarely on Professor Strogatz and his book, The Joy of X. I mean that in a good way.
 He opened my mind to the reality of mathematics.
 He doesn’t put it exactly like this.
-In fact I’m taking his writing out of context but here is my takeaway nonetheless.
+I’m taking his writing out of context but here is my takeaway nonetheless.

 To me, it’s like saying I’m not a person.
 I’m a human.

 So one is both a unit and a number.
-But it’s not Prime.
+However, it’s not Prime.
 Not anymore.
 Why?
 Because the greatest minds in math all agree.

 Except it is Prime.
 At least for me.
-But I would never admit that in public.
+However, I would never admit that in public.

-I’m sure this kind of thinking doesn’t sit will at the university level math class.
-Lucky for me I’ve never taken a university level math class.
+I’m sure this kind of thinking doesn’t sit well at the university level math class.
+Lucky for me I’ve never taken a university-level math class.

 The real epiphany is that math is fluid.
 It’s as much an art as a science.
-If you follow me with this analogy I will take it a step further.
-Lets say that mathematical institutes and universities are the art museums of the world.
+If you follow me with this analogy, I will take it a step further.
+Let’s say that mathematical institutions and universities are the art museums of the world.
 Filled with Michelangelo’s, Titian’s, Renoir’s, Monet’s, Van Gogh’s and Warhol’s.
 I don’t have a ticket inside.
 I’m not invited inside.
 Not only that, I’m outside spray painting the walls.
-Nobody knows I’m spray painting the walls.
-Nobody even cares.
-I’m having fun and I can’t stop.
+Nobody knows, and nobody even cares.
+I’m spray painting the city too and having fun.
+I can’t stop.
 I don’t want to stop.

 What I’m trying to get at is that I have no credibility.
 None.
 I have no math degree of any kind.
 No formal training.
-It will be obvious in future posts.
-If it’s not already.
+It will be evident in future posts if it’s not already.
 No academic is going to pay attention to the things that I find interesting.
 Some of the ideas that I stumble across in my work have been known and proven for years.
 Others are of no interest to anyone but me.
 Others still may be interesting but unimportant.
 I ignore or disregard axioms if they get in the way.
 See.
 No credibility.

-And that’s why I need math professors.
-These guys are smarter than me.
-They see the world in a way that I don’t.
-Or can’t.
-Or haven’t learned.
+That’s why I may need a math professor or two.
+They see the world in a way that I don’t, or can’t, or haven’t learned.
 Some of these guys are what I like to call smart as f#ck.
 They get into math that is beyond me.
-Really deep math.
-I’m still playing in the shallow end.
+Deep math.
+I’m playing in the shallow end.
 That’s cool though.
-Because the math pool appears to be infinitely wide.
-And these guys may have waded past a few gems.
+Because the math pool appears to be infinitely wide, and these guys may have waded past a few gems.
 Lucky me.